UO-CIS211/Agenda/docs/HOWTO.md

 ### Don't risk cheating

-The academic integrity rules for CIS 211 are very strict, and we take them very seriously.
+The academic integrity rules for CS 211 are very strict, and we take them very seriously.
 Suspected violations are reported to the appropriate UO office, and the penalty for plagiarism includes failing the course.
-If you consulted with anyone other than the instructional staff of CIS 211 (the instructor, graduate teaching assistants, and undergraduate learning assistants) to complete the program, you must explicitly credit them in the docstring comment.
+If you consulted with anyone other than the instructional staff of CS 211 (the instructor, graduate teaching assistants, and undergraduate learning assistants) to complete the program, you must explicitly credit them in the docstring comment.
 If you referred to any example code aside from the provided documentation and the
 Python library documentation, you must explicitly cite it.
+I hope to see many credits in the projects you turn in, because you learn more and better when you collaborate to teach and learn from each other.